 Medium-sized rats are pests that no home or business owner wants to discover living in or near their structures.

 The roof rat is a common species of rat found living throughout our area of Florida; they and other species of rodents have learned the benefits of nesting near or with people.
 Our outdoor spaces and structures provide them with easy access to food, water, and of course, temperature-controlled shelter!

 Roof rats have a thin, light body that allows them to be very agile and good climbers.
-Their name was derived from the fact that roof rats, when invading buildings, prefer to nest in the attics or upper levels of buildings.
+Their name was derived from the fact that roof rats prefer to nest in the attics or upper levels of buildings when invading.
 They often gain access inside homes and businesses through the roof.